 Consulting and Professional Development Work

-- Formerly a Responsive Classroom® consultant, presenter, and lead developer
+- Former ASCD Whole Child advisor and Responsive Classroom® consultant, presenter, and developer

-- In 2004, Mike was a recipient of the National Milken Educator Award.
-Known as the “Oscars of teaching”, the Milken Award recognizes and celebrates outstanding teachers.
-In addition to local, state, and national recognition, recipients receive a $25,000 unrestricted award.
+In 2004, Mike was a recipient of the National Milken Educator Award.
+This award recognizes and celebrates outstanding teachers.
+In addition to national recognition, recipients receive a $25,000 unrestricted award.

 In addition to his work with education, Mike enjoys nature around his house–gardening, landscaping, and keeping logs and photos of birds and animals he sees in the yard.
 He also likes to take on house projects such as building concrete countertops and replacing windows.
 His recent hobby is running.
 He’s working to drop his 5K time and is also enjoying trying half marathons.
 Mike is also an avid Red Sox fan, but don’t worry, he’ll still consult in Yankee territory.